amperity/amperity-docs/amperity_reference/source/assistant.rst

 .. assistant-example-errors-start

-When you have an error in your query syntax you can ask the AI Assistant for help resolving the error.
+When you have an error in your query syntax you can ask the **AmpAI Assistant** for help resolving the error.

 **Question**
    "Can you help me resolve this error?"

 **Answer**
-   The AI Assistant will respond similar to:
+   The **AmpAI Assistant** will respond similar to:

    .. image:: ../../images/assistant-example-errors.png
       :width: 400 px